Florida Medicaid Long-Term Care Definition

 For Florida residents, aged 65 and over, who do not meet the financial eligibility requirements above, there are other ways to qualify for Medicaid.

 1) Medically Needy Pathway – Florida has a “Share of Cost” Program, also called a “Spend-Down” Program, for persons who apply for Regular Medicaid / Medicaid for Aged and Disabled (MEDS-AD) and have income over the Medicaid limit.
 This program allows persons to become income-eligible for Medicaid services by spending the majority of their income on medical bills (i.e., health insurance costs, such as Medicare premiums, and medical service bills).
-In 2024, the Medically Needy Income Limit (MNIL) in FL is $180 / month for a single applicant and $241 / month for a married couple.
+In 2025, the medically needy income limit (MNIL) in FL is $180 / month for a single applicant and $241 / month for a married couple.
 The “spend-down” amount is the difference between one’s monthly income and the MNIL.
 Once the “spend down” is met, one will be income-eligible for the remainder of the month.
-The Medically Needy Asset Limit is $5,000 for an individual and $6,000 for a couple.
+The medically needy asset limit is $5,000 for an individual and $6,000 for a couple.

-3) Asset Spend Down – Persons who have countable assets over FL’s asset limit can “spend down” assets and become asset-eligible.
-This can be done by spending excess assets on non-countable ones.
-Examples include making home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.
+3) Asset Spend Down – Persons who have countable assets over FL’s asset limit can “spend down” excess assets on non-countable ones and become asset-eligible.
+Examples include making home modifications (i.e., addition of wheelchair ramps or stair lifts), prepaying funeral and burial expenses, and paying off debt.
 Remember, assets cannot be gifted or sold under fair market value.
 Doing so violates Medicaid’s Look-Back Rule and can result in a Penalty Period of Medicaid ineligibility.
 It is recommended one keep documentation of how assets were spent as proof this rule was not violated.

 Specific Florida Medicaid Programs